zakaahmed1/codeoff-teamvinayak/README.md

    cd codeoff-aug25-teamvinayak
    ```

-Question 1 uses a brute force approach to calculate the minimum travelling distance.
-(Vinayak)
+Question 1 uses a brute force approach to calculate the minimum travelling distance (Vinayak).
 Question 2 and Question 3 use the greedy approach.
 (Question 2 - Niall, Question 3 - Zaka)